AvidCoder08/Twitter_Helper_Analyser/README.md

 ## Working
 <p>
-  Download the code for the analyser and then download the tweets, make sure you replace the 'XXXX'with you keys.
-Then run the the analyser.
+  Download the code for the analyser and then download the tweets, make sure you replace the 'XXXX' with your twitter API keys, then run the the analyser.
 </p>

-### Demo